JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 [![Star History Chart](https://api.star-history.com/svg?repos=silverbulletmd/silverbullet,laurent22/joplin,logseq/logseq,BookStackApp/BookStack,gilbitron/Raneto&type=Date)](https://star-history.com/silverbulletmd/silverbullet&laurent22/joplin&logseq/logseq&BookStackApp/BookStack&gilbitron/Raneto&Date)

-That's an excellent question that gets to the core of the "privacy and control" movement in note-taking apps.
+The core of the "privacy and control" movement in note-taking apps.

 The answer is that there's a spectrum, but many of the popular self-hostable options do not follow the same "plain text files" model as Logseq.